Kong/insomnia-docs/docs/insomnia/git-sync.md

 * Each collaborator should make changes in a separate branch to avoid conflicts.
 Changes should be merged into master once reviewed and approved by other collaborators (eg. GitHub pull request).
 * If a conflict occurs on pull, delete the branch locally and re-fetch it from the branches dialog.

+## Sign out of Git account
+Sign out of a synced Git management account.

+1. Click on **Setup Git Sync**, then click on **Repository Settings**.
+2. You should see a list of all synced accounts.
+Next to each account is a **Sign Out** button.
+Click on **Sign Out** for the accounts that need to be signed out.
+3. In the box that appears, click **Sign Out** again.

+The **Configure Repository** box will no longer list the account that was signed out in its list of configured accounts.